poolshark-protocol/docs/site/content/docs/intro/index.en.md

 Even if off-chain orderbooks are able to achieve a fair market structure, they lack on-chain composability, guaranteed settlement, and the general 'walled garden' nature of the blockchain.

+### <em>1inch Limit Order Protocol Conclusion:
-<em>CONCLUSION: The taker is not guaranteed to spend X gas for Y liquidity.</em>
+The taker is not guaranteed to spend X gas for Y liquidity.</em>

 ### **How does the OceanBook protocol compare to a traditional centralized exchange orderbook?**

 In comparison to a centralized exchange orderbook, on-chain limit order books cannot be equally expressive without encountering scalability issues.

-This is due to the limitations around how much data can be loaded within a single smart contract transaction, which is maximum ~450 kb for a single transaction.
+This means that each `Book` contract will support limited precision with respect to the possible exchange rates between tokens.

-However, we want to strictly limit the amount of on-chain storage access in order to maximize volume for the benefit of everyone.
+The goal is to strictly limit the amount of on-chain storage access in order to maximize volume for the benefit of everyone.

-Thus, one of the core driving principles in the design of the protocol is to maximize deterministic behavior.
+In order to achieve this we must maximize deterministic behavior.

 Traditionally this is why AMMs have worked quite well, and the same rules apply here.

 This means accomodating for trades of different sizes separately as the amount of data each of these will load can be drastically different.

 More details on how we solved for this will be released alongside the launch of public testnet.

-### **What will be the launch strategy?**

-The protocol will be implemented as a set of non-upgradable smart contracts to enable full permissionless access and protect against censorship resistance.

-The smart contract code for the protocol will be open-sourced upon completion of multiple internal and external audits as well as a public testnet launch.

-The focus initially will be on protocols which have:

-    - Numerous derivative tokens
-    - Liquidity fragmentation issues
-    - High volatility such as options tokens

-Areas of focus:

-    - Foreign exchange (USDC, EUROC, etc.)
-    - Options protocols
-    - Sub-DAO governance tokens
 <br/>
 <br/>